 - The site is within an established neighbourhood with good access to public transport and existing neighbourhood facilities, where planning policy expects additional housing at a greater density than existing.
 This is subject to a design-led approach to the development of the site, which was carried out here to maximise the opportunities and location of the site to bring forward 56 new homes.
-In land-use terms, the proposal is strongly supported in principle. - The development retains 1,711 sqm (GIA) of commercial use (Class E) on site.
-This comprises of four new units fronting Lawrence Road totalling 146 sqm, with the remaining 1,565 sqm (GIA) delivered in the reduced, existing building at the rear of the site.
-As such, a commercial use of comparable size is retained on-site. - The development would be of a high-quality design which responds appropriately to the local context.
+In land-use terms, the proposal is strongly supported in principle. - The development retains 1,050 sqm (GIA) of commercial use (Class E) on site.
+This comprises of four new units fronting Lawrence Road totalling 146 sqm, with the remaining 904 sqm (GIA) being the partial retention of the existing commercial building to the rear of the site.
+In total, the commercial element on site would be reduced from 1834sqm to 1050sqm; a net loss of 784sqm (approx. 42.75%).

-- Proposed Development seeks to deliver 19% affordable housing (by habitable room) which is the maximum viable amount, wholly in shared ownership tenure. - The existing London Plane trees along Lawrence Road are to be retained.
-Two new trees are proposed on site and 4 replacement street trees are secured via condition ensuring no net loss of trees on and around the site. - The size, mix, tenure, and quality of accommodation are acceptable and either meet or exceed relevant planning policy standards.
+- The development would be of a high-quality design which responds appropriately to the local context. - Proposed Development seeks to deliver 19% affordable housing (by habitable room) which is the maximum viable amount, wholly in shared ownership tenure. - The existing London Plane trees along Lawrence Road are to be retained.
+Six new trees are proposed on-site within a new ground floor courtyard and 4 street trees are secured off-site via condition, ensuring no net loss of trees on or around the site. - The size, mix, tenure, and quality of accommodation are acceptable and either meet or exceed relevant planning policy standards.
 All flats have external amenity space. - The proposal has been designed to avoid any material harm to neighbouring amenity in terms of a loss of sunlight and daylight, outlook, or privacy, in terms of excessive noise, light or air pollution. - The proposed development is car free (except for 5 wheelchair-accessible spaces) and high-quality storage for cycles is provided.
 The site's location is accessible in terms of public transport routes and the scheme is also supported by sustainable transport initiatives. - High performance energy saving measures form part of the proposal, which would also include air source heat pumps and photo-voltaic panels. - The proposal would have a negligible impact on the historic built environment, which is considered acceptable when it is weighted against the public benefits of the proposal. - 113sqm of children's play space proposed (10sqm/ child) provided as part of an overall communal amenity area of 465sqm. - The proposed development will secure several planning obligations including financial contributions to mitigate the residual impacts of the development.